vhffm/merlin/walkthrough.md

 Any improvements or alternative versions are welcome.

 ###Starting Point
-Debian Wheezy.
+Debian Squeeze (6.0).
 In this case, the very bare version found on Chicago VPS.
+If you have Wheezy (7.0) or better, you can skip step one and just run `apt-get update` before proceeding.

 ###Assumptions
 Running as root, without sudo installed.
 If you have sudo you can run `sudo -s` to open a root shell.
+If you don't like `vi`, feel free to use `nano` or your preferred editor.

 ##Step One: Upgrade from Squeeze
     vi /etc/apt/sources.list